Why Can't I Get Over My Ex?

 Everyone has a version of how long something is supposed to take.
 When that timeline passes and you are still not over it, it starts to feel like a personal failure.
 It usually is not.
 It usually means something in the connection did not get a clean close.

-What part of the story is still running?
+What part of this still keeps replaying?

 Getting over an ex is not always about missing them specifically.
 Sometimes you are missing the certainty that came with them.
 Sometimes you are carrying a version of the story that still does not have an ending you can live with.